OleksiyRudenko/taxret-ngmd/README.md

 # Tax Return

+## Table of contents

 ## Goal

 This project uses Angular, Angular Material, UI.Router, Lovefield libraries to build a single page application with IndexedDB-based local storage to assist users in completion of tax returns under Ukrainian tax regulations.

 This application is also might be used as a skeleton application.

  ## Structure

  ```bash
 ng-boilerplate/
   |- src/